 If you’ve always dreamed of working in film and television, you might have found yourself looking into becoming a production coordinator.
 Production coordinators are valued members of an on-set team, and you’ll have to be skilled in many different areas in order to succeed in this role.
 From leadership and management skills to knowledge of film and television production, your favorite shows and movies simply wouldn’t happen without production coordinators.

 Of course, if you’re looking to secure a job as a production coordinator, you’ll first have to create a resume that stands out from the rest.
 The competition in this industry is fierce, and you’ll need to find a way to differentiate yourself.
-Thankfully, the VisualCV team is here to help you every step of the way!
-Read on for production coordinator resume examples to land you your dream job in 2022.

 Research suggests that potential recruiters look at a resume for an average of 6 seconds.
 With so many variations in a professional production coordinator resume, it can be tricky to know what the differences are.